alosola/tfm/notes.md

 - Make plots with arcseconds on axes
 - Improve data plots: surface plots (only for magnetic field?) is there better ways to represent
 - revisa la parte de la aproximación del campo débil (en Jennerholm Hammar por ejemplo).
-- Representación de datos normaliados -> ya no son número de cuentas
+- Representación de datos normaliados -> ya no son número de cuentas.
+Add scale label to normalized plots.

 # Questions
 - when is it called vertical/longitudinal, or horizontal/transverse?
 Are they interchangeable?